Maserati: Orsi ownership

 The second world war then intervened and Maserati abandoned car making to produce components for the Italian war effort.
 During this time, Maserati worked in fierce competition to construct a V16 town car for Benito Mussolini before Ferry Porsche of Volkswagen built one for Adolf Hitler.
 This failed, and the plans were scrapped.
-Once peace was restored, Maserati returned to making cars; the A6 series did well in the post-war racing scene.
+Once peace was restored, Maserati returned to making cars; the Maserati A6 series did well in the post-war racing scene.

 Key people joined the Maserati team.
 Alberto Massimino, a former FIAT engineer with both Alfa Romeo and Ferrari experience, oversaw the design of all racing models for the next ten years.
 With him joined engineers Giulio Alfieri, Vittorio Bellentani, and Gioacchino Colombo.
 The focus was on the best engines and chassis to succeed in car racing.
 These new projects saw the last contributions of the Maserati brothers, who, after their 10-year contract with Orsi expired, went on to form O.S.C.A.
-This new team at Maserati worked on several projects: the 4CLT, the A6 series, the 8CLT, and, pivotally for the future success of the company, the A6GCS.
+This new team at Maserati worked on several projects: the Maserati 4CLT, the Maserati A6 series, the 8CLT, and, pivotally for the future success of the company, the A6GCS.

+Formula One

-The famous Argentinian grand prix driver Juan-Manuel Fangio raced for Maserati for a number of years in the 1950s, achieving a number of stunning victories including winning the world championship in 1957 in the 250F.
-Other racing projects in the 1950s were the 200S, 300S, 350S, and 450S, followed in 1961 by the famous Tipo 61.
+The famous Argentinian grand prix driver Juan-Manuel Fangio raced for Maserati for a number of years in the 1950s, achieving a number of stunning victories including winning the Formula One World Championship in 1957 in the 250F.

-Withdrawal from racing
+World Sportscar Championship

+Other racing projects in the 1950s were the Maserati 200S, Maserati 300S, Maserati 350S, and Maserati 450S, followed in 1961 by the famous Maserati Birdcage Tipo 61.